Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Abstract

 \section{Abstract}

-Coping with prolonged periods of low availability of wind and solar power, also referred to as renewable energy droughts or ``Dunkelflaute'', emerges as a key challenge for realizing decarbonized energy systems based on renewable energy sources.
-Here we investigate the role of long-duration electricity storage and geographical balancing in dealing with such events, combining a time series analysis of renewable availability with power sector modeling of 35~historical weather years.
+Coping with prolonged periods of low availability of wind and solar power, also referred to as variable renewable energy droughts or ``Dunkelflaute'', emerges as a key challenge for realizing decarbonized energy systems based on renewable energy.
+Here we investigate the role of long-duration electricity storage and geographical balancing through transmission in dealing with such events in Europe, combining a time series analysis of renewable availability with power sector modeling of 35~historical weather years.
 We find that extreme droughts define long-duration storage operation and investment.
-Assuming policy-relevant interconnection in our model, we find 351~TWh long-duration storage capacity or 7\% of yearly electricity demand in the least-cost system that can cope with the most extreme event in Europe.
+Assuming policy-relevant interconnection, the least-cost system in our model capable of coping with the most extreme event requires 351~terawatt hours long-duration storage capacity, corresponding to 7\% of yearly European electricity demand.
 While nuclear power can partially reduce storage needs, the storage-mitigating effect of fossil backup plants in combination with carbon removal is limited.
 Policymakers and system planners should prepare for a rapid expansion of long-duration storage to safeguard the renewable energy transition in Europe.